hyurl/modelar/README.md

 - `name` The field name of the column.
 - `type` Sets the type of the column.
-- `length` *[optional]* The length of data that this column can store with, it could be a number that sets the maximum length or an array that sets the interval between minimum and maximum lengths.
+- `[length]` The length of data that this column can store with, it could be a number that sets the maximum length or an array that sets the range between minimum and maximum lengths.

 **return:**
 Returns the current instance for function chaining.